128technology/docs/docs/single_conductor_install.md

 sidebar_label: Single Conductor Interactive Installation
 ---

-This process assumes you have already created a bootable device, either a USB or CD/DVD/Blueray disk.
+This process assumes you have already created a bootable device using a USB.
 Instructions for downloading and creating a bootable device are available in [Downloading an SSR ISO](intro_downloading_iso.md) and [Creating a Bootable USB](intro_creating_bootable_usb.md).

 The steps in this section describe the *interactive conductor installation* from the packaged-based ISO.
 The section [Initialize the SSR](#initialize-the-128t-node) describes using the Initializer to configure the system as a Conductor after installing from the Interactive ISO.